torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 you will need to add the similar IF statement around the redirect on the last line of the file.

-Uninstall
+4) Uninstall
-1) Copy, paste and run the uninstall SQL.
+a) Copy, paste and run the uninstall SQL in the Admin->SQLpatch tool or phpMyAdmin.
-2) Use the backup you kept of this fileset, to compare and delete the files copied as part of the installation process.
+b) Use the backup you kept of this fileset to compare and delete the files copied as part of the installation process.

 ---------------------
 Changelog

-2019 11 torvista: under revision
+2019 11 torvista: under review

 2019 10 torvista: put on Github.